matwilso/boxLCD/README.md

 `envs.UrchinBall()` (16x24) | `envs.LuxoBall()` (16x24) |
 ![](./assets/envs/UrchinBall.gif)  |  ![](./assets/envs/LuxoBall.gif)  |

-To demonstrate what is possible with boxLCD, we train a [model](./examples/model.py) on a few simple environments using a naive approach.

 ## Model learning 📉

-After 100k iterations on a datset of 100k rollouts.
+We train a few different models on a dataset of 100k rollouts for 100k gradient updates.
+Code to run these can be found in the [`research`](./research) folder or [`research/scripts`](./research/scripts).
 Green is prompt, red is model prediction.
 Top is ground truth, middle is model prediction, bottom is error.

-RSSM is from modified from [Dreamer v1](https://danijar.com/project/dreamer/) code.
+RSSM is [modified](./research/nets/video_models/rssm.py) from [Dreamer v1](https://danijar.com/project/dreamer/) code.
-Flat Binary Transformer pre-trains a binary autoencoder latent vectorl.
-Then each of those vectors is a token in a transformer that is trained to predict the next token autoregressively.
+Flat Binary Transformer ([FBT](research/nets/video_models/flat_btoken.py)) first pre-trains a binary autoencoder latent vector, then each of those vectors is a token in a transformer that is trained to predict the next token autoregressively.

 Tier 0 RSSM Predictions | -|
 :-------------------------:|:----:|